masterdesky/ELTE-astronomy-complex-exam/astrophysics/3-ASTROPHYSICS_Stellar-structure.md

 The pattern of absorption lines is like a fingerprint for each star.
 It depends on the star's chemical composition, temperature, and pressure, and it allows astronomers to determine these properties.
 For instance, hydrogen lines are prominent in cooler stars, while lines from ionized atoms appear in hotter stars.

 ### 3.3.3.
 Energy Transport: Convection and Radiation
 The transfer of energy from the hot core to the cooler outer layers of a star occurs mainly through radiation and convection.
+The layers are separated by the temperature gradient, which determines the dominant mode of energy transport.
+Deep inside the star, where the temperature is high, the gas is ionized and opaque to radiation, so energy is only able to escape through convection.
+As the temperature decreases with increasing distance from the core, the gas becomes neutral and transparent to radiation and the mean free path of photons increases, allowing energy to be transported by radiation.

 In the radiative zone, which is the layer below the photosphere in the Sun, energy is transferred via the absorption and re-emission of photons.
 However, as these photons move outward and the temperature decreases, convection becomes a more efficient mode of energy transport.

 In the convective zone, the gas conducts heat and rises to the surface in convective currents, cools off at the surface, and sinks back down to pick up more heat, similar to the boiling of water in a pot.
-In the Sun, the convective zone extends from about 70% of the solar radius to the photosphere.
+In the Sun, the convective zone extends from about $70\%$ of the solar radius to the photosphere.

 Different stars have different zones depending on their mass and composition, affecting their temperature gradients and hence the dominant mode of energy transport.
 These differences contribute to the observed variety in stellar properties and spectral classifications.

 ## 3.4.
 Stellar models and Hertzsprung-Russell diagram
-The fundamental physical principles dictating stellar structure are embodied in stellar structure equations, a set of differential equations.
-These equations (mass conservation, hydrostatic equilibrium, energy conservation, and energy transport), combined with an equation of state and opacities, describe how the pressure, temperature, mass, and luminosity of a star change with radius, providing a complete description of the star's structure.
+The fundamental physical principles dictating stellar structure can be easily embodied in a set of differential equations, describing hydrostatic equilibrium, mass continuity, energy conservation, and energy transport.
+These equations combined with appropriate boundary conditions, as well as the equation of state, form a stellar model that provides a complete description of a star's structure.
 These principles and equations together form the foundation of our understanding of stars, their structures, their lifetimes, and their evolution.

 ### 3.4.1.
 Hertzsprung-Russell Diagram
 The Hertzsprung-Russell diagram is a pivotal tool in understanding stellar evolution.
 It is a scatter graph of stars, where each star is represented as a dot.
 The diagram is named after the astronomers Ejnar Hertzsprung and Henry Norris Russell who independently discovered the relationship between the luminosity of a star and its temperature, forming the basis for the diagram.